Nellie van Kol

-Nellie van Kol (née Porreij; pen name/nickname, Nellie; December 12, 1851 – February 24, 1930) was a Dutch feminist, educator, and children's author also active in Belgium.
+Nellie van Kol (née Porreij; pen name/nickname, Nellie; 12 December 1851 – 24 February 1930) was a Dutch feminist, educator, and children's author also active in Belgium.
 She contributed to the cause of women and had a great influence on the development of children's literature in the 20th century.

 Early life and education

-Jacoba Maria Petronella Porreij was born in 's-Hertogenbosch, Netherlands, December 12, 1851.
+Jacoba Maria Petronella Porreij was born in 's-Hertogenbosch, Netherlands, on 12 December 1851.
 Her parents, David Porrey (1818-1864), a state tax official, and Sophia Frederika Juliana Wilhelmina Neirinckx (1828-1909) were devout members of the Dutch Reformed Church.
 Van Kol was the eldest of six children.
 Her father died when she was fourteen.
 Despite financial difficulties, she attended a boarding school (1866-1869) where she studied to become a teacher, not by vocation, but to meet her needs and those of her family (her mother, grandmother, brother, and her half-sister).

 Career

 She worked for several years as a teacher (1871-1876), notably in Baarn and then at the Hernhütters boarding school for girls in Barby, Germany.

 In 1875, she met Professor G. J. Mulder, a Protestant conservative.
 He was a mentor for her and encouraged her to continue her studies and to write.
 He also boosted her confidence.
 Van Kol continued to correspond with Mulder until his death in 1880.